 Gordon is a member of the Ohio State Physics Education Research Group.
 See a selection of recent presentations here.

 The Marion Campus is a (mainly) two-year campus of Ohio State University.
-Gordon is the Physics Department faculty member assigned to teach on the Marion Campus.
-During Spring semester 2013, Gordon is teaching Physics 1251 (calculus-based introduction to classical physics: electricity, circuits, magnetism, waves, and quantum phenomena; for students in physical sciences, mathematics, and engineering), Mondays, Wednesdays, and Fridays at 10:10 to 12:15 oclock in Room 385 Morrill Hall (Wednesday lab runs until 1 PM).
-Aubrecht is also working on an Ohio Department of Education-funded project helping Marion City Schools improve science teaching with science teachers at Grant Middle School and Harding High School.
-NOTE: 1201 is not available to students having credit for Physics 112; 1251 is not available to students having credit for Physics 132.
+Gordon is a Physics Department faculty member emeritus teaching on the Marion Campus.
+During Autumn semester 2013, Gordon is teaching Physics 1106 (inquiry dealing with the properties of electricity and circuits, light, optics with applications to real-world phenomena such as astronomy), Monday and Wednesdays, 18:00 to 20:50 oclock (6:00 to 8:50 PM) in Room 385 Morrill Hall.
+Aubrecht is also working on an Ohio Department of Education-funded project with Marion City Schools helping science teachers at Grant Middle School and Harding High School and with South-Western City Schools (Grove City) to improve their science teaching approach.

 In May, 2014, Gordon was named a fellow of the American Association of Physics Teachers (AAPT).
 In the letter, it said, “Fellowship is a distinct honor signifying recognition by ones professional peers and is awarded to individuals who have made an exceptional contribution to AAPTs mission to enhance the understanding and appreciation of physics through teaching.”
 The award was presented at the AAPT Summer Meeting in July in Minneapolis.